Nakatamaakewin: Bringing art to you

 WAG-Qaumajuq organizes public art displays that celebrate local artists and the Gallery’s collection.
-These outdoor art installations are made possible through partnerships with private and public organizations including Sussex Realty, Synonym Art Consultation, Economic Development Winnipeg and Hudson’s Bay Company.
+These outdoor art installations are made possible through partnerships with private and public organizations including Sussex Realty, Synonym Art Consultation, and Economic Development Winnipeg.

 The Winnipeg Art Gallery has ongoing agreements with sister arts organizations including the National Gallery of Canada, Anchorage Museum, and the Minneapolis Institute of Arts, which support museum exchanges, loans, and collaboration between these organizations.